DejanJoksimovic/jsScript/README.md

 does not parse regex values.
 For this reviver param must be used
 ## Date js does not support time zones.
 ## code splitting
 Lazy load just the things that are currently needed for app. import supports code splitting.
+With Code splitting, the bundle can be split to smaller chunks where the most important chunk can be loaded first and then every other secondary one lazily loaded.
 ## negative infinity
 if we divide negative number with zero
 ## File read